Hebrews 4 – Entering Into His Rest

 c.
 There remains therefore a rest for the people of God: All this together proves the point that there is a rest for the people of God.
 This is a rest that is spiritual, yet patterned after the rest provided for Israel through Joshua.

 i.
 The mention of Joshua reminds us that the name “Jesus” is the same as “Joshua.”
 The second Joshua will finish what the first Joshua left unfinished.
-Jesus is greater than both Moses and the second Joshua.
+Jesus is greater than both Moses and the first Joshua.

 ii.
 This rest is in a person – in Jesus Christ, more than in doctrines and ideas.
 If you meet a troubled, crying child and try to comfort them and give them rest using ideas and logic, it won’t do much good.
 But when mommy comes, the child is happy again.